Weilando/semi-smart-storage/README.md

 # SemiSmartStorage
 This little React App helps you to keep track of your fridges and storages.
-Further information can be found in the [documentation](Documentation.md).
+Further information can be found in the [documentation](docs/Documentation.md).
+The project's progress can be seen in the [roadmap](docs/Roadmap.md).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).